 Let’s explore some dog breeds that are a great fit for the 55+ lifestyle.

 The kind of dog that will fit nicely into your life depends on many factors, such as your activity level, time available, and how comfortable you are with training.
-In general, these are the characteristics that will make a dog a good companion for seniors.
+In general, these are the characteristics that will make a dog a good companion for active adults.

 Temperament